-No. I refinanced all my mortgages when the 10-year yield was below 1.6%.
+Not immediately.
+I refinanced all my mortgages when the 10-year yield was below 1.6%.
 I have no revolving credit card debt, HELOCs or student loans.
 Nor do I plan to borrow any money in the foreseeable future.
 But the 10-year bond yield has risen and mortgage rates have increased by 2% from their lows in 2020.

 5. Does a rise in the Fed Funds rate change how you plan to invest your money?

 Yes.
 I plan to take advantage of higher rates by buying assets that must also offer higher rates to stay competitive.
 Such assets include municipal bonds, regular bonds, REITs, dividend paying stocks and real estate crowdsourcing investments.